christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/compound-m8-remote-gas-grenade.md

   thumbnail = ""
 +++

-The Compound M8 is a toxic gas charge that can be remotely detonated.
+The Compound M8 is a toxic gas charge that can be remotely detonated.<!--more-->

 ## Usage